-The CSR will include the development of a local action plan and interaction with the local community and support for local development projects.
+The CSR will include the development of a local action plan and interaction with the local community and support for local development projects (opportunities of beehiving projects will be specifically evaluated).
 A summary of the CSR program will be made available locally in local press and on the Akfen web site.

-As the construction of the Üçpınar Project has yet to commence, no social responsibility projects have been carried out yet.
+As the construction of the Denizli Project has yet to commence, no social responsibility projects have been carried out yet.